Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 # Structure

-The following is a diagram that shows each part of the project, involving all required parts like client app, data, cloud deployment, etc. This project is centered in MLOps, although DevOps (CI/CD) is also integrated.
+The following is a diagram that shows how the project is built.
+This involves all required parts like client app, data, cloud deployment, etc. This project is centered in MLOps, although DevOps (CI/CD) is also integrated.

 ![Project Architecture](images/WeldSpot.png)

 This project is divided into three main components: The modeling service, the cloud and the client app.

+Following sections overview the technologies employed.
+You can skip to the [Installation](#Installation) section for instructions on how to configure everything (including the creation of cloud accounts).

 ## Data
 As it can be observed in the illustration, data for model training comes from two sources: